Med Chair

 Chair.
 Back and seat in curved plywood, with polyurethane padding and fabric upholstery.
 The upholstery is non-removable and completely covers the backrest and seat.

-The structure is in wood or matt lacquered: solid ash, in black stained ash, bleached ash finish and dark stained walnut finish or solid beech, matt lacquered in dark green, mustard yellow and brick red finishes.
+The structure is in wood or matt lacquered: solid ash, in black stained ash, bleached ash finish and dark stained walnut finish or solid beech, matt lacquered in dark green and orange finishes.

 Helia Fabric by Kvadrat/Raf Simons: